AkashChandra92/Dog-Game-App/README.md

 # Dog app - Codaisseur Group Project
-In week 4 of the Codaisseur bootcamp we worked in groups of 3 to make a app to let users test their knowledge of dog breeds.
+This is a an edu app which runs in the browser using Reac+Redux.
+The app was made by a team of 3 during the Codaisseur Bootcamp to let users test their knowledge of dogs in a fun way.

 # Table of Contents
 1. [Features](#features)